fmo91/app-technical-test/deliverables/current-solution.md

 This is a small note.
 I didn't want to use AI/LLM such as Codex or Claude Code to solve the problem.
 I wanted to highlight what I already knew, plus some things I have researched in the middle of the assignment.

 However, in the real work, how LLMs handle my codebase would influence the set of tools I would choose for the implementation.
 Reducing the context for the LLM to ingest and using widely known tools are very important constraints in real life settings.

+The only part of the code in which I used some of these tools was for the UI layer, as the LLMs are great tools for helping with animations and layout definition in my experience.

 ## Shortcomings